emma-on-github/emmahicks/README.md

 About Me:

-- Data Administrator | Open to new opportunities
+- Data Administrator
+- Member of BCS - The Chartered Institute for IT
+- Neurodivergent (Autism Spectrum Condition / Dyslexia)
 - Interests: DA, RPA, ML
 - Learning: SQL, Python
 - Tea lover
+- Open to new opportunities